Don’t like marker lines left over on the whiteboard when someone erases it?

 As mentioned above, constant jokes about OCD make it unclear who is really in need of help and who is just messing around.
 They also make it harder for people to know what OCD really is, meaning they might be less likely to seek help even when they’re really suffering.
 People who are already in treatment feel even more alone because it seems like other people could never understand how bad they feel.
 Lastly, offhanded remarks can erode what little cultural understanding there is of OCD, making it more likely that people will make jokes, and so on.

-Why are there so many jokes about OCD?
+Why are there so many jokes and memes about OCD?

 When the average person thinks of OCD, they think of two things: neatness and fear of germs.
 These depictions aren’t wrong, exactly, because many people with OCD do have these symptoms.
 But TV shows, movies, and the internet pick up on these compulsions without investigating the obsessions and the intense distress that lead people to use those compulsions.
 And OCD symptoms are much more varied than these stereotyped images suggest.